aman-ahluwalia/Spoj/README.md

-spoj solutions with names as problem codes
+Spoj solutions with names as problem codes(provided at the spoj site)
-And general algos